Going on an African safari adventure opens up a world of diverse safari accommodation styles with endless options.

 The Kruger Shalati offers an unparalleled and enchanting experience for adventurers and dreamers alike.

-Whether you prefer communal or individual dining, prioritise game viewing, or value relaxation, your choice of accommodation will affect both your safari budget and your African safari experience.
+Whether you prefer communal or individual dining, prioritise game viewing, or value relaxation, your choice of safari accommodation will affect both your budget and your African safari experience.

 When planning your African safari, remember that not all accommodations are equal.
 Each offers a unique experience, from dining under the stars to comfortable bedrooms and various amenities to self-catering and homey B&Bs.